ReZerVV/DSA/README.md

 `find` - searching for an element in a doubly linked list.

 `at` - getting an element in a doubly linked list by index.

 `print` - doubly linked list output to console.

+__Operations on a priority queue:__

+`append` - adding an element to the priority queue.

+`sort` - sort priority queue.

+`array` - building a priority queue based on an array.

+`pop` - get and remove element from the list by index.

+`print` - doubly linked list output to console.